chesswondo/YOLO-Detection-Cpp/README.md

 This repository contains a performance comparison of YOLOv8 inference implementations using **Python (Ultralytics)** and **C++ (ONNX Runtime)**.

-My goal was to analyze the overhead introduced by the Python interpreter, Global Interpreter Lock (GIL), and Garbage Collector compared to a raw C++ implementation in a real-time computer vision context.
+My goal was to analyze the overhead introduced by the Python interpreter, Global Interpreter Lock (GIL), Garbage Collector and Pytorch eager mode compared to a raw C++ .onnx implementation in a real-time computer vision context.

 ## 📂 Project Structure